sebastienwindal/RandomStuff/CommandLineTools.md

 dns-sd -B . local
 ```

-To check for a paricualar service
+To check for a paricular service

 ```bash
 dns-sb -B _WGen local